2026–27 AFC Champions League Two

 The 2026–27 AFC Champions League Two will be the 23rd edition of the Asia's second-tier club football tournament, organized by the Asian Football Confederation (AFC), and the third under the AFC Champions League Two title.

-It will feature 32 teams in the group stage.
-The winner will be given an indirect preliminary stage slot for the 2027–28 AFC Champions League Elite, if they have not already qualified through their domestic performance.
+The tournament will feature 32 teams in the group stage.
+The winner will qualify for the preliminary stage of the 2027–28 AFC Champions League Elite, if they have not already qualified through their domestic performance.

+Gamba Osaka were the reigning champions.
+They were unable to defend their title as they advanced to participate in the AFC Champions League Elite league stage.

 Association team allocation

 The associations are allocated slots according to their club competitions ranking which was published after the 2024–25 competitions were completed.